mdiller/dillerm-webutils/README.md

 ## Dotabase (https://github.com/mdiller/dotabase-web and https://github.com/mdiller/old-dotabase-web)
 - split this project into two parts
   - vpk viewer/hoster (not connected to dillerm/webutils, mebbe host as dotavpk.dillerm.io)
+    - maybe also has a dotabase web api
   - a couple cool web utils (connected to dillerm/webutils)
     - searching for responses
     - searching for loadingscreens